ptdecker/eloquentjs/README.md

 ### Chapter Ten -- Modules

-- modulerobot.js - A discussion of module orgainzation of the robot project
+- modulerobot.js - A discussion of module organization of the robot project
 - roads.js - CommonJS Module for the array of roads.
 Also includes an ES6 style version as a block comment
 - circular.js - circular dependencies

 ### Chapter Eleven -- Asynchronous Programming

 - crowscalpel.js - Implements ansyn 'locateScalpel' function
-- promiseall.js - A promise that waits for all theother promises to succeed
+- promiseall.js - A promise that waits for all the other promises to succeed

 ### Chapter Twelve -- Project: A Programming Language

 - eggsamples.js - Text provided sample programs using the base Egg interpreter
-- arrays.js - Addes support of arrays to the base Egg interpreter
+- arrays.js - Adds support of arrays to the base Egg interpreter
 - closure.js - Explains how closures work in the base Egg interpreter
 - comments.js - Adds comment support to the base Egg interpreter
 - fixedscope.js - Adds a new 'set' special form

 ### Chapter Thirteen - JavaScript and the Browser

-Chapter thirteen has no excercises.
+Chapter thirteen has no exercises.
 The solution here lays groundwork for the browser-based solutions going forward by providing a Node-based web server to serve the HTML, CSS, and JavaScript files along with any other assets.

 - hello/ - Another "Hello World" to illustrate using the node web server provided for viewing web-based exercises